Ichoran/mwt-core/Software-Settings-Json.md

 ## The `"custom"` value

-MWT-LabView uses two fields in an object here.
+MWT-LabView uses three fields in an object here.

+1. `"path"` - A string that represents the path where the data was saved.
+The settings file is usually saved to the same location (but of course can be moved thereafter).
 1. `"bit-depth"` - Either a positive integer, which is the bit depth, or 0, meaning that the bit depth is read from the camera
 2. `"auto-start"` - A number indicating the time in seconds after which to automatically begin recording